Orchid Species Name: Ludisia discolor

 - Classic Orchid Mix w/ more Sphag moss: Bark (20%) + Sphagnum Moss (50%) + Perlite (30%) – if you’re a person that likes to water often, this is a better option than recipe #1.
 When using this mix, avoid letting the moss (and roots) go bone dry—it tends to dry a lot faster (as short as 2 days).
-If you find this mix is drying too quickly, you may want this to sit in a tray of water for at the first 1-3 months.
-You’ll still want to water every week and flush the potting mix through, but then let the pot sit in 1/4″ tray of water.
+If you find this mix is drying too quickly, you may want to sit the pot in a shallow tray of water for at the first 1-3 months.
+You’ll still want to water weekly and flush the potting mix thoroughly with fresh water, but then leave the pot siting in 1/4″ tray of water.
 After that period the sphagnum and bark tends to break down enough that it holds water longer (so you won’t need to continue leaving it in water or watering it as often).

 - Fertilize – weakly every week.
 I use a high-nitrogen soluble fertilizer (12-8-8 or MSU orchid fertilizer) at a rate of about 1/8-1/4 tsp of fertilizer per gallon of water.
 When using fertilizers in your water, spray the leaves and potting mix because orchids (including jewel orchids) are foliar feeders (meaning they take in nutrients through their leaves).
 It’s good practice to flush the potting mix once a month with regular water to prevent the build-up of fertilizer water.
 Tip: I also add organic fertilizer to the potting media 2-3 times per year, or whenever I repot.
 This organic fertilizer is either bloodmeal or a balanced organic product I like called, Gia Green (all-purpose fertilizer, 4-4-4).
 A very small amount is needed – less than 1/8 tsp per pot.